 The forest owner or manager identifies and provides adequate protection for all streams, lakes, wetlands, and associated riparian areas.
 Streams, lakes, and wetlands are maintained in or restored to their properly functioning condition.
 Streamside management zones (SMZs) are established and maintained adjacent to all bodies of water and watercourses.
 The extent and protection of these buffer zones is adequate to serve all the functions and objectives of such zones in natural forests.
-These functions include, but are not limited to: 1) control of erosion of soil and organic debris, 2) control of FSC-US Forest Management Standard Page 112 of 122 stream sedimentation, 3) stabilization of surface and ground water flow fluctuations, 4) stabilization of water temperatures, 5) provision of organic debris (including large diameter wood) for the aquatic habitat, 6) provision of habitat (shelter, water, food, travel corridors, etc.) for many species of plants and animals.
+These functions include, but are not limited to: 1) control of erosion of soil and organic debris, 2) control of stream sedimentation, 3) stabilization of surface and ground water flow fluctuations, 4) stabilization of water temperatures, 5) provision of organic debris (including large diameter wood) for the aquatic habitat, 6) provision of habitat (shelter, water, food, travel corridors, etc.) for many species of plants and animals.